satelllte/playwright-canvas/README.md

 ## About

-The key idea is to leverage Playwright's [Clock API](https://playwright.dev/docs/clock) API along with the [Visual comparisons](https://playwright.dev/docs/test-snapshots) abilities.
+The key idea is to leverage Playwright's [Clock API](https://playwright.dev/docs/clock) along with the [Visual comparisons](https://playwright.dev/docs/test-snapshots) abilities.
 This allows end-to-end testing for various HTML Canvas scenarios such as gameplay loops, 3D scenes, fragment shaders outputs, etc.

 ## Getting started